 When Does Your Saturn Return Start?

-What Can You Expect From Your Saturn Return?
+What Happens During Your Saturn Return?

 If you're living your life in a way that's inauthentic to you (such as staying in a toxic relationship or dead-end job), honor the voice inside your heart that's screaming for change.
-While taking a leap of faith can be scary, your Saturn return asks that you put in the hard work needed to be true to yourself.
+While taking a leap of faith can be scary, your Saturn return asks that you put in the hard work that’s required to be true to yourself.

 The planet Saturn rewards diligence and patience, and frowns upon shortcuts or temporary fixes.
 In other words, the more we repress the inner turmoil that bubbles up during our Saturn returns, the messier it’s bound to get.
 These periods also ask us to step up when it comes to handling adult responsibilities.
 Is it time to take out a credit card?
 Make that therapy appointment?
 Start that business?
 Quit that job?
 Say yes to the dress?
 Whether you're teetering on the edge of committing to something or abandoning it, your Saturn return asks you to be mature and focused in your decision-making — and to brave the internal struggles that come along with making such pivotal life choices.

 Saturn returns can be riddled with instability and hardship, but you'll come out the other side with a new sense of empowerment, confidence, and trust in yourself.